Estecka/mc-Shifting-Wares/README.md

 - The "Demand Bonus" game mechanic is mostly removed, because the demand bonus data is deleted along with the offers that are rerolled.
 Any effect it may still have is uncertain.

 - Depleted rerolls have a chance to yield duplicate trades.

+## For developpers
+By default, shifting-Wares assumes 2 trades per level, and pulls its trade pools from the same place as Vanilla.

+If you have a mod that changes any of that, Shifting-Wares has an API you can use to specify the trade pools and layout that should be used instead.